globaldothealth/ebola/README.md

 # Ebola data Uganda outbreak 2022

+This repository contains dated records of curated Ebola cases from the 2022 outbreak in Uganda.
 Data are curated from openly accessible sources.
+We continue to experience ongoing challenges in curation with inconsistent, aggregated, or missing case information; assumptions have been made and will be outlined in our data dictionary.
+Line-list data may change due to ongoing data reconciliation and validation.

 ## Contributing